Last Updated on Jul 17, 2021

 - Enable iCloud Drive on the iPhone, iPad, or iPod touch from the settings app.

 - Go to the Settings > Next, Tap on your Profile name > Scroll down and Tap on iCloud.

 - Again Scroll down to the screen and Enable iCloud Drive toggle.

 2: Files app crashing and unresponsive

-Are your experiencing about files app crashing automatically and freeze while downloading or uploading the file, the Resultant screen is blank or iOS files empty?
+Are your experiencing files app crashing automatically and freeze while downloading or uploading the file, the Resultant screen is blank, or iOS files empty?
 So try our guide to Speed Up Slow iOS.

 - Force Close app from multitasking screen on iPhone or iPad.

 - Double-tap on the home button until you see app switcher, Slide up finger on the screen to close the app.